aastroza/structured-generation-benchmark/reports/bfcl_outlines.md

 [^2]: [Yan, F., Mao, H., Ji, C. C.-J., Zhang, T., Patil, S. G., Stoica, I., & Gonzalez, J. E. (2024).
 Berkeley Function Calling Leaderboard.](https://gorilla.cs.berkeley.edu/blogs/8_berkeley_function_calling_leaderboard.html)
 [^3]: [Patil, S. G., Zhang, T., Wang, X., & Gonzalez, J. E. (2023).
 Gorilla: Large Language Model Connected with Massive APIs. arXiv preprint arXiv:2305.15334.](https://arxiv.org/abs/2305.15334)

+### Data

 In the Outlines community, we decided to start with the 'AST Simple' category, as described by the authors:

 > Simple Function: The evaluation of a single function includes the simplest but most commonly seen format, where the user provides a single JSON function document.
 Only one function call will be invoked.

-Here is an example from the database:
+Here is an example from one of the 400 records in this evaluation category:

 ```python
 question = 'Find the area of a triangle with a base of 10 units and height of 5 units.'